nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 It is a complete rework of the :ref:`asset_tracker` application.
 This application introduces a set of new features, which are not present in the :ref:`asset_tracker` application:

-* **Ultra-low power by design** - The application highlights the power saving features of the nRF9160 SiP, which is critical for successfully developing small form-factor devices and/or products which need very long battery lifetime.
+* *Ultra-low power by design* - The application highlights the power saving features of the nRF9160 SiP, which is critical for successfully developing small form-factor devices and/or products which need very long battery lifetime.
-* **Offline first** - Highly-mobile cellular IoT products need to handle unreliable connections gracefully by implementing mechanisms to retry the failed sending of data.
+* *Offline first* - Highly-mobile cellular IoT products need to handle unreliable connections gracefully by implementing mechanisms to retry the failed sending of data.
-* **Timestamping on the device** - Sensor data is timestamped on the device using multiple time sources.
+* *Timestamping on the device* - Sensor data is timestamped on the device using multiple time sources.
 When the device is offline (planned or unplanned), the timestamping does not rely on the cloud side.
-* **Batching of data** - Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
+* *Batching of data* - Data can be batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
-* **Configurable at run-time** - The application behavior (for example, accelerometer sensitivity, or GPS timeout) can be configured at run-time.
+* *Configurable at run-time* - The application behavior (for example, accelerometer sensitivity or GPS timeout) can be configured at run-time.
 This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
 It also reduces the cost for transmitting data to the devices by reducing the frequency of sending firmware updates to the devices.

-To implement the above features, a rework of the existing application was necessary.
+Implementation of the above features required a rework of the existing application.
 Hence, this application is not backward compatible to the :ref:`asset_tracker` application.

 .. note::